Coronavirus digest: UK deploys military to London hospitals | DW | 07.01.2022

 British soldiers were deployed to hospitals in London to alleviate severe staff shortages caused by the COVID-19 omicron variant.

-The UK's Ministry of Defense said on Friday military medics would assist with patient care while other troops help fill gaps caused by other absences.
+The Unitec Kingdom's Ministry of Defense said on Friday military medics would assist with patient care while other troops help fill gaps caused by other absences.

 The deployment underscores the impact of the new omicron variant on Britain's health service.
-Nearly 180,000 people in the UK on Thursday.
+Nearly 180,000 people in the UK were infected on Thursday.

 "We have never known this level of staff absence before," Chaand Nagpaul, council chairman of the British Medical Association, told Sky News.